 Are you in love or lust?
+Is it true love or infatuation?
 Here are a few signs of true love, to help you decipher the difference between the two.

 “Love does not consist of gazing at each other, but in looking together in the same direction.” ~ Antoine de Saint-Exupery.